AI & Technology

 Needs to summarise a 15-page document for a meeting.
 CleverType produces a clean summary in under 2 minutes.
 Would have taken 20+ minutes manually.
 Saves 18 minutes.

 Across a 5-day week, that's 10+ hours.
-Adecco's 2024 survey of 35,000 workers across 27 economies landed at 1 hour per day — but that's across workers who use AI minimally.
-Professionals who actually build CleverType into their workflow consistently report the higher end.
+Adecco's 2024 survey of 35,000 workers across 27 economies landed at 1 hour per day — but that's among workers who use AI minimally.
+Nevertheless, Professionals who actually build CleverType into their workflow consistently land on the higher end.

-The 6+ hours per week figure in the headline is, if anything, conservative.
+So the 6+ hours per week figure in the headline?
+Nonetheless, If anything, it's conservative.

 8. How to Set Up CleverType Desktop to Maximise Time Savings